Dance & Health Research

-DAZL are working with Leeds City Council Public Health Department and the Leeds Beckett University (previously know as Leeds Metropolitan University) on various research projects to contribute to the national evidence base concerning community dance and health.
+DAZL are working with Leeds City Council Public Health Department and Leeds Beckett University on various research projects to contribute to the national evidence base concerning asset-base community community development, dance and health.

-DAZL’s Health related research in partnership with NHS Leeds/ Leeds City Council Public Health and Leeds Beckett University (previously known as Leeds Metropolitan University) We are currently working on study/ research looking at proving the health benefits of the DAZL model for children, young people and the wider community.
-This research will highlight the effectiveness of the DAZL model of working.
-Previously we have done a feasibility study with children in West Leeds and the participants performed in front of family and friends at DAZL’s Spring Showcase event.
+DAZL’s Health related research in partnership with NHS Leeds/ Leeds City Council Public Health and Leeds Beckett University.
+We are currently working on various research projects looking at health benefits of the DAZL model for children, young people and the wider community.
+This research will highlight the effectiveness of the model.
+Previously we have produced a feasibility study with children in West Leeds.

 Invisible Boy – Featuring the DAZL Boys